erikschlegel/sails-generate-reactjs/README.md

 ```

 ### Installation
 Certain generators are installed by default in Sails, but they can be overridden.
 Check the [Sails docs](http://sailsjs.org/#!documentation) for information on installing generator overrides / custom generators.
+Note for Ubuntu environments, you'll need to run all the commands below as sudo(i.e. sudo npm install vs npm install).

 ##### On the command line
 *1. Install this package globally via NPM, and extends off the SailsJS baseline generator